 Ambulatory Percutaneous Coronary Interventions (PCI)

 An ambulatory percutaneous coronary intervention (PCI) is a same-day procedure that allows patients to receive effective cardiac catheterization treatment without the inconvenience of an overnight hospital stay.
-Mount Sinai Medical Center has been ahead of the curve in delivering ambulatory PCI, with our highly-skilled interventional cardiologists performing more than 2,000 same-day procedures in 2011.
+Mount Sinai Health System has been ahead of the curve in delivering ambulatory PCI, with our highly-skilled interventional cardiologists performing more than 2,000 same-day procedures in 2011.

 A PCI, also known as an angioplasty, is a minimally-invasive procedure to open blocked arteries supplying blood to the heart.
 They involve threading a catheter fitted with a device (such as a stent, balloon, or grinding instrument) from a small incision in the groin or arm to the problem site in the heart, where it opens the blockage, restoring adequate blood flow.
 PCI's can be safely and effectively performed as same-day procedures if the blockage is uncomplicated.